cjhelms/math_game/README.md

 Written in C++ using SDL2 for visualization.

 # How to Play
-Clone the repository or download as a .zip file & extract then run main.exe in math_game/bin.
+Clone the repository (or download the repository as a .zip file & extract) then run main.exe in math_game/bin.